 The Scottish Wildcat has long been my holy grail of British mammals.
-More than any other species, this is the one I’ve always wanted to get a photo of.
-Getting a photo of a decent quality was never the aim – just getting any photo at all would suffice.
-Over the last couple of years, I’ve made numerous attempts at capturing a Scottish Wildcat on camera, both in the Cairngorms and more so in western Scotland.
+More than any other British species, this is the one I’ve always wanted to see and get a photo of.
+Getting a photo of a decent quality was never the aim – just getting any photo at all would do!
+Over the last couple of years, I’ve made numerous trips attempting to capturing a Scottish Wildcat on camera, both in the Cairngorms and more so in western Scotland.
 Living roughly a 500 mile drive away from the sheer vastness that is Wildcat country, it’s been a bit of a challenge.

 On a subsequent trip, and another series of disappointing evenings spent searching the same area where I’d briefly seen that original cat, I was travelling back to my accommodation through an area that I’d passed through many times before.
 It was late, and I was driving fairly slowly, looking out for any wildlife along the way.
-Suddenly, in the car headlights a cat appeared in the road.
+Suddenly, in the car headlights a cat appeared in the road, crossing from woodland on the one side to more open ground on the other.
 It crossed quickly, and disappeared immediately once it reached the other side, but it was a big, stocky cat, with pelage markings (as best as I could tell in the short time I had to observe it) that fitted the bill.
 Like that first cat, once it was gone, it was gone for good.
 Wildcats do not want to be seen, and there’s simply no point in pursuing one, especially over dodgy terrain in the darkness.

 Thirteen months passed until my next serious attempt at searching for Wildcats on the west coast.
 I’d spent time in the Cairngorms in between – an area which gave me even less reason for optimism, given the human population, number of domestic cats, ferals and hybrids, not to mention the number of grouse moors.
 This trip was much like those before it in terms of my strategy.
 Nights would be spent out in the field, and camera traps would be placed at strategic locations along a 30 or so mile stretch.
-The nights in the field, this time equipped with a night vision scope yielded no cats again.
+The nights in the field, this time equipped with a night vision scope, yielded no cats again.
 On the morning I was due to head home, I retrieved all the camera traps.
 Impatience got the better of me immediately, and rather than waiting until I got home, I checked the contents of the SD cards as I collected them.
 By the time there was just one more camera trap to collect, I’d amassed a lot of pictures of Pine marten, Red Squirrel, Red Deer, Badger, various rodents, small birds… no cats.
 The final camera was set to capture stills rather than video, and its IR beam wasn’t as powerful as it could have been.
-It was placed in woodland near the place where the cat had crossed the road 13 months beforehand.
-The SD card was retrieved and showed the usual suspects: deer, badger, squirrel… then came this…
+It was placed in the same woodland that the cat who had crossed the road had left 13 months beforehand.
+The SD card was retrieved and showed the usual suspects: deer, badger, squirrel, etc. Then came this…

 A Wildcat appears out of the darkness, spending 58 seconds in the